If you are creating a new website, optimizing or redesigning an existing one, you know the struggle of coming up with an easy-to-navigate structure.

 - Why do you think they decided to include this particular information?
 Why is it useful for users?

-- Where (on the website) do they provide specific types of information?
+- Where do they provide specific types of information?
+Is it their homepage or some subpage?
 Can you think of a better place for this information?

 - How do they provide information: images, text, video?
 A mix of all?
 How was it sorted?
 How does it help users?

 - When do users encounter a particular element within their journey through the website?

 Go back to your vision and mission